Glen Fitzpatrick

-Glen Fitzpatrick (born 26 January 1981 in Dublin) is an Irish former football player who is the current Director of Football at Broadford Rovers in the Leinster Senior League (association football).
+Glen Fitzpatrick (born 26 January 1981) is an Irish former football player who is the current Director of Football at Broadford Rovers in the Leinster Senior League (association football).

+Career

 A former youth international he made his League of Ireland debut for UCD against Shamrock Rovers on 16 October 1998.

 Before he joined Pats he played for Broadford Rovers, Cherry Orchard, UCD, Athlone Town, Glenavon, Shamrock Rovers, Shelbourne and Drogheda United.
 He scored on his Glenavon debut in February 2003.